-Desktop video has by far been CPG’s favored ad distribution channel in 2020, and it’s benefitted from two distinct spikes in spend in March and June, per Pathmatics Explorer.
+Desktop video has by far been CPG’s favored ad distribution channel in 2020, and it’s benefitted from two distinct spikes in spend in March and June, per Pathmatics marketing intelligence.
 Earlier this year, CPG advertisers quickly adapted to an increase in market demand for products as the pandemic began by upping desktop video spend.
 A similar increase happened again in June as Americans continue to spend more time at home, hosting socially distanced graduations or enjoying warmer weather with products from The Hershey Company, PepsiCo, Molson Coors, Kraft Heinz, Frito-Lay, and many more summer staples.

 Let’s follow the money and see exactly how CPG brands are spending ad dollars this year.

-Video killed the radio star, but it’s helping CPG
+Video killed the radio star, but it’s helping CPG advertising

 All but one of Pathmatics’ top 50 CPG advertisers, ranked by spend, invested in desktop video ads this year.
 Across industries, advertisers reported they expected to spend an average of nearly $5 million more in 2019 than the previous year, and the increased investment has continued into 2020 for CPG.